 The success or failure of the first-choice research design turns out to be linked to a seemingly unrelated property of mechanisms.
 So far, I have treated priorities and lottery numbers as public information.
-In this section, I depart from this assumption and imagine a hypothetical thought experiment in which schools have priorities and lottery numbers as their private information, and the priorities and lottery numbers represent school preferences; I come back to the interpretation of this thought experiment at the end of this section.
+In this section, I depart from this assumption and imagine a hypothetical situation in which schools have priorities and lottery numbers as their private information.
+The priorities and lottery numbers are assumed to represent school preferences; I come back to the interpretation of this thought experiment at the end of this section.
 Suppose a gDA mechanism asks schools to report priorities and lottery numbers.
 Their reports are not necessarily truthful.
 The gDA mechanism then uses the reported priorities and lottery numbers to create a matching.

-Given any assignment problem $(I, S, \succ_I, (c_s){s \in S})$, let $\varphi(\rho, r) \equiv (\varphi_s(\rho, r)){s \in S}$ be the assignment produced by a gDA mechanism φ when the reported priorities and lottery numbers are (ρ, r) .
-School s's preference \succ_s , which is defined over the set of subsets of I, is said to be responsive with respect to (c_s, ρ_s, r_s) (Roth and Sotomayor, 1992) if
+School s's preference \succ_s , which is defined over the set of subsets of I, is said to be responsive with respect to (c_s, ρ_s, r_s) (Roth and Sotomayor, 1992) if the following holds.